JNRowe/jnrowe.github.io/thoughts/metro_city.rst

 data by looking at users who followed users that have been suspended or banned.
-After digging in to a few examples to verify the method’s efficacy I noticed that there are bidirectional follows to the final nodes where one user appears to be polar opposite of the other, almost in an `Alf Garnett`_ versus `Peppa Pig`_ scale.
+After digging in to a few examples to verify the method’s efficacy I noticed that there are bidirectional follows to the final nodes where one user appears to be the polar opposite of the other, almost in an `Alf Garnett`_ versus `Peppa Pig`_ scale.

-It took me a while to think of a possible cause beyond a simple modelling error that could explain this.
+It took me a while to think of a possible cause — beyond a simple modelling error — that could explain this.
 Sadly after recognising a top five rage retweeter in a local town it became somewhat obvious, there are occasionally business and familial ties involved.
 There are seemingly swathes of the populace who choose to accept public association with the caustic members of society, even when there is a simple unfollow button you can hit to distance yourself from them.

 Let us be frank and honest for a moment.
 You’re giving the appearance of tacit approval to people’s views when you continue to follow them, even if you’re not